d8888/Deditor/README-en.md

 ### Install

-1. Before using Deditor for the first time, you need to change settings.
+1. Before using Deditor on a new program for the first time, you need to change settings.
 First open the word processing software you wish to apply syntax highlighting, and use Autohotkey's built-in Window Spy to find out classNN of the control that requires syntax highlighting.
 Then modify config.ahk, set targetExeName and targetControl to the executable file name and control item classNN.
 Take the built-in Windows notebook as an example, the settings are as follows:

 ```
 	targetExeName := "notepad.exe"